U77w41/My-Data-Science-Journey/README.md

-# Things I have learned throught the course
+# Things I have learned throughtout the course

 # Semester 1 topics: